projectcitybuild/web/README.md

 # Project City Build
 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0) [![Build Status](https://travis-ci.org/itsmyfirstday/ProjectCityBuild.svg?branch=master)](https://travis-ci.org/itsmyfirstday/ProjectCityBuild)

-Version 3.5 - basically just a supercharged, coat of fresh paint on the current design.
-Moving onwards from this point we will only be updating this version until it becomes version 4.0.
+Version 3.5 - basically a supercharged, coat of fresh paint on our old site design.
+Moving onwards from this point we will only be updating this version until it eventually becomes version 4.0.

 ## What's different about this version?
 Mostly behind the scenes stuff.